College Bowl: Honda Campus All-Star Challenge

-In 1989, College Bowl introduced its academic team championship for Historically Black Colleges (HBCUs) called Honda Campus All-Star Challenge (HCASC) sponsored by American Honda Motor Company.
+In 1989, College Bowl introduced its academic team championship for historically black colleges and universities (HBCUs) called Honda Campus All-Star Challenge (HCASC) sponsored by American Honda Motor Company.
 From 1990 to 1995, Honda Campus All-Star Challenge was broadcast on BET, featuring the top 16 HBCUs, survivors of regional tournaments, competing in a single-elimination tournament.
 The game was played under the same rules as College Bowl.
 Starting in 1996 and until the present, HCASC has been played as a live-event national championship.
 Originally, sixty-four HBCUs traveled to and competed at the national championship.
 Now, forty-eight schools travel and compete.
-Due to the pandemic, in 2020 the national championship was suspended and the 2021 version is a virtual event.
+Due to the pandemic, in 2020 the national championship was suspended and the 2021 version was a virtual event.

 In 2011, HCASC adopted the Africa Challenge format of the game created by Richard Reid: the highlights of the format were three rounds of Face-Off (Toss-up) and Bonus questions played in categories followed by a catch-up round called the Ultimate Challenge.

 International versions

 University Challenge

 A British version of the televised College Bowl competition was launched as University Challenge in 1962.
 The program, presented by Bamber Gascoigne, produced by Granada Television and broadcast across the ITV network, was very popular and ran until it was taken off the air in 1987.
 In 1994, the show was resurrected by the BBC with Jeremy Paxman (who was also hosting Newsnight at that time) as the new quizmaster.
-In 2022, it was announced that Amol Rajan would be taking over as host, after Paxman announced that he was stepping down due to Parkinson's disease.
-Since 2011, a Christmas-themed edition has also existed, titled Christmas University Challenge.
+In 2022, it was announced that Amol Rajan would be taking over as host, after Paxman announced that he was stepping down, owing to Parkinson's disease.
+Since 2011, a Christmas-time edition has also existed, titled Christmas University Challenge, featuring often well-known university alumni.